Glossary of comics terminology: Gag and editorial cartoons

-Gag cartoons and editorial cartoons are usually single-panel comics, although sequential examples are not rare.
+Gag cartoons and editorial cartoons are usually single-panel comics.

 A gag cartoon (a.k.a. panel cartoon or gag panel) is most often a single-panel cartoon, usually including a hand-lettered or typeset caption beneath the drawing.
 A pantomime cartoon carries no caption.
 In some cases, dialogue may appear in speech balloons, following the common convention of comic strips.
-As the name implies—"gag" being a show business term for a comedic idea—these cartoons are most often intended to provoke laughter.
+As the name implies—"gag" being a show-business term for a comedic idea—these cartoons are most often intended to provoke laughter.

 An editorial cartoon or political cartoon is most often a single-panel comic that contain some level of political or social commentary.
 Such cartoons are used to convey and question an aspect of daily news or current affairs in a national or international context.
 Political cartoons generally feature a caricaturist style of drawing, to capture the likeness of a politician or subject.
 Political cartoonists may also employ humor or satire to ridicule an individual or group, emphasize their point of view, or comment on a particular event.
 The traditional and most common outlet for political cartoons is the editorial page of a newspaper, or in a pocket cartoon, in the front news section of a newspaper.
 Editorial cartoons are not usually found in the dedicated comic section, although certain cartoons or comic strips have achieved crossover status.

 Comic book

 A comic book, also known as a comic or floppy, is a periodical, normally thin in size and stapled together.
 Comic books have a greater variety of units of encapsulation than comic strips, including the panel, the page, the spread, and inset panels.
 They are also capable of more sophisticated layouts and compositions.
 A floppy comic is also known as an American comic book.

 Comic books are typically published as either an ongoing series (a series that runs indefinitely), as a limited series (a series intended to end after a certain number of issues), or as a one shot (a comic book which is intended as a one-off publication).
-Some series will publish an annual issue once a year which is two to three times as large as a regular issue; "while they don’t have to be one-shot stories, generally annuals are used as ways to tell stories that don’t fit within a single issue or can’t be included in a full arc".
+Some series will publish an annual issue once a year which is two to three times as large as a regular issue; "while they don't have to be one-shot stories, generally annuals are used as ways to tell stories that don't fit within a single issue or can't be included in a full arc".